Step 1. Board an aircraft with four children.

 Step 3.
 Find yourself accommodated in an inner city budget motel family room.

 The little travelers love a good family room.
 "This is so much better than a fancy hotel" someone screamed as they trampolined from the fold out bed into the bathroom.
 I mean what's not to love?
 Soap that comes in a plastic wrapper, towels the size of bath mats, bath mats the size of hand towels.
 By the time you return home you'll be happy to dry yourself with a face washer.
-The sweet luxury of soft toilet paper on a roll rather than a square cardboard box in sheet form.
+I now appreciate the sweet luxury of soft toilet paper on a roll, rather than a square cardboard box in sheet form.
 I'm not sure if toilet paper is supposed to rustle.

 Three hours into your visit and you will become the first master barista who operates with a white plastic electric kettle and a sachet of instant coffee.
 With no coffee table in sight there's bound to be spillage but it won't matter, the sea green carpet hides thousands of stories in its multi coloured speckle.
 How do you know?
 You can smell them.
 "I reckon if I look closely I can find a blood stain" giggles G, hinting that there's a more sinister side to the motel.
 That might explain the bars on the window and the fact that you spoke to the receptionist through a cage when you returned to the motel this evening.